 I had to figure things out using resources at my immediate disposal.
 Having since met numerous people who squandered their life savings chasing heroic solutions that didn’t work, I now consider it a blessing in disguise.

 Over several years of persistent effort, I was able to recover my health completely — the things that I learned along the way changed my life forever.
 My struggle with chronic Lyme disease taught me things that most other physicians do not know.
 I now use that knowledge to help others understand and overcome this often frustrating illness.
 Play video:

 Borrelia, the Misunderstood Microbe

 Retrospectively, I may have harbored Borrelia burgdorferi (the microbe that’s associated with Lyme disease) for years before I actually developed symptoms.
 I’m an outdoor person; tick bites have always been a common affair.

 It’s not uncommon for people to harbor borrelia and not know it; stealth is this microbe’s middle name.

-Lyme disease is mostly transmitted by nymphal ticks, which are about the size of the pin.
+Lyme disease is mostly transmitted by nymphal ticks, which are about the size of a pin.
 They bite, transmit the microbe, and then drop off — most people aren’t even aware of being bitten.
 Because symptoms of the initial infection are so mild (if they occur at all), it’s not uncommon for people to be completely unaware of being infected.

 And borrelia isn’t the only microbe to worry about.
 Ticks carry many microbes that have similar characteristics to borrelia.
 What they all have in common is stealthy characteristics that make them hard to find — and even harder to get rid of.

 If immune system function is robust, a person can harbor these types of microbes indefinitely, keeping them in check without ever having symptoms.
 When illness does occur, it’s typically chronic and debilitating, but not life-threatening.
 Additionally, the degree of chronic illness is highly variable.
 Some people are severely debilitated, while others are only marginally miserable.